dbrattli/Expression/README.md

 A list of common problems and how you may solve it:

-### Expression is missing the function / operator I need
+### Expression is missing the function/operator I need

 Remember that everything is a function, so you can easily implement the function yourself and use it with Expression.
 If you think the function